MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

   :::image type="content" source="../../assets/images/Cards/desktop-overflow-menu-image-3.png" alt-text="desktop3"border="true":::

 **Overflow menu on mobile**: When a user selects overflow menu on mobile, Adaptive Card displays the buttons that are defined.
-There is an integrated sheet that displays an overflow menu with card related tasks with a message option.
+There's an integrated sheet that displays an overflow menu with card related tasks with a message option.
 Long press on any message displays a list of related messages and this option is available only for actions.

   :::image type="content" source="../../assets/images/over-flow-menu-mob-1.png" alt-text="Overflow menu Mobile":::